CamioCam/examples/batch_import/EXAMPLE.md

 There are two main ways to get data into the `camio_hooks.py` module from the video-import script.

-1. Through the `--hook_data_json` argument.
+1. `--hook_data_json` argument.
 Supply this argument and then follow it up with a string representing a json object that contains the data needed to be passed in.
-2. Through the `--hook_data_json_file` argument.
+2. `--hook_data_json_file` argument.
 Supply this argument and then the path to a file containing a string represeting a json object with the data needed to be passed to

 The values you can specify (meaningfully) as of now are: